projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    knows which register the User VM writes to trigger power state transitions.
 Device Model must register an I/O handler for it.

--  The ACPI table in the Service VM is passthru.
+-  The ACPI table in the Service VM is passthrough.
 There is no ACPI parser in ACRN HV.
 The power management related ACPI table is generated offline and hardcoded in ACRN HV.